AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

    Or

-   Select one or more lines between 2 nodes that you want to use to create a segment, then right-click one of the selected lines.
+   Select one or more arrows between 2 nodes that you want to use to create a segment, then right-click one of the selected arrows.

 1. Select [!UICONTROL **Create segment**].